genestack/user-docs/docs-rework/overview/data-model/objects-and-groups.md

 ## Group

-A group is a collection of related objects created during a single API call.
+A group is a collection of related objects created during a single call.

 !!! example
     All samples uploaded as part of one TSV file form a single sample group.
 If you later upload additional samples for the same study in a second file, those samples form a second, distinct sample group within the same study.